cicsdev/cics-banking-sample-application-cbsa/etc/usage/reactUI/doc/CBSA_React_UI_User_Guide.md

 The account can then be updated using the "Update" button on the account

 ![Update Account Popup](./images/ReactUIUserGuide/304-Carbon-React-Update-Accounts-Popup.png)

+After clicking submit, the page will then reload and you will need to enter the account number again to view the amended record.

 #### Delete an Account